Sometimes in life we need to be broken down before we can get to the next level.

 Sure, there were still lots of obstacles in my way, challenges to overcome, and dark nights to walk through, but once you get it in your gut that you’re going to do something and that nothing is going to stand in your way, life lines up to help you make it happen.

 Look, we all go through our fair share of stuff.
 None of us are immune.
 And the more great things you set out to do, the more tests and trials will be thrown at you.

-Over the next few years I took Advanced Nutrients from a $5 million a year company to an over $90 million a year company.
+In the following years I took Advanced Nutrients from a $5 million a year company to an over $100 million a year company.